MicrosoftDocs/power-platform/power-platform/admin/managed-environment-weekly-digests.md

 :::image type="content" source="media/managed-environment-weekly-digest-second-section.png" alt-text="Managed Environment weekly digest second section":::

 The third section of the email depicts the most popular applications and the most popular flows within your managed environments in the past month.
-The most popular applications are the ones that have the highest number of sessions.
+The most popular applications are the ones that have the highest number of sessions in the past month.
 When an end user opens and interacts with an application, that is considered as one session.
-If that same end user repeats the process another time, that is considered as another session.
-The most popular flows are the ones that have been executed the highest number of times.
+The most popular flows are the ones that have the most runs in the past month.

 :::image type="content" source="media/managed-environment-weekly-digest-third-section.png" alt-text="Managed Environment weekly digest third section":::